babel/babel-bridge/README.md

 ## babel-bridge

-This repo holds what we're calling a "bridge" package that is meant to ease the transition for libraries that use "babel-core" as a peer dependency for Babel 6.
+This repo holds what we're calling a "bridge" package that is meant to ease the transition for libraries that use "@babel/core" as a peer dependency for Babel 7, but still want to allow users to opt into Babel 6.

 The issue with Babel 7's transition to scopes is that if a package depends on Babel 6, they may want to add support for Babel 7 alongside.
 Because Babel 7